ujjwals112-byte/Ujjwal/README.md

 ---

-## 🧠 AI Co-Pilot & Prompt Engineering Strategy
+ AI Co-Pilot & Prompt Engineering Strategy

-Rather than letting AI build this system end-to-end, I wanted to act as the head architect.
 I designed the structure, wrote the API route endpoints, and built the Angular state services, but I treated LLMs (such as Claude 3.5 Sonnet and Gemini) as specialized static math calculators.

 By writing highly specific, isolated prompts with strict input/output bounds, I had AI generate deterministic logic blocks, which I then integrated and manually refined.